gshells/iconic/README.md

-# PngToIcoConverter
+# iconic

-PngToIcoConverter is a C# Console application that automates the process of converting high-quality PNG images to ICO files.
+iconic is a C# Console application that automates the process of converting high-quality PNG images to ICO files.
 The application scans a specified folder for image files (PNG, JPEG, BMP) and converts them into ICO files with multiple resolutions, preserving the original file names.
 This utility is designed to create high-quality ICO files for various applications, such as application icons, favicons, or any other use cases where an ICO format is required.

 ## Requirements